Southern Rhodesia Act 1965

-The Southern Rhodesia Act 1965 c.
-76 was an Act of the Parliament of the United Kingdom.
-It was designed to reaffirm British legal rule in Southern Rhodesia after Rhodesia had unilaterally declared independence.
+The Southern Rhodesia Act 1965 (c.
+76) was an act of the Parliament of the United Kingdom.
+It was designed to reaffirm British legal rule in Southern Rhodesia after it unilaterally declared independence as Rhodesia.
 In practice, it only enforced the status of Southern Rhodesia as a British colony in British constitutional theory as the Rhodesian government did not recognise it.

 History

 On 11 November 1965, the Prime Minister of Southern Rhodesia Ian Smith declared Rhodesia's Unilateral Declaration of Independence from the British Empire after the British Government refused to grant independence with White minority rule was still in place.
 Within five days, the Southern Rhodesia Act 1965 had passed through Parliament and had received royal assent from Queen Elizabeth II.
 The Southern Rhodesia Act 1965 stated that Southern Rhodesia was still legally a British colony and affirmed to the Queen the power to govern Southern Rhodesia via Orders in Council including amending the constitution and enforce legal restrictions upon them unilaterally.